Stability and quasi-normal modes of charged black holes in Born-Infeld gravity: Introduction

 \section{Introduction}

 In this paper we focus on a black hole arising in Einstein-Born-Infeld gravity.
-Born-Infeld electrodynamics was first introduced in 1930's to obtain a classical theory of charged particles with finite self-energy \cite{born}.
-In Maxwell's theory of electrodynamics, the field of a point-like charge is singular at the origin and its energy is infinite.
-In contrast, in the Born-Infeld electrodynamics, the electric field of a point like object which is given by $E_r = Q/ \sqrt{r^4 + \frac{Q^2}{\beta^2}}$ is regular at the origin and its total energy is finite.
-Born-Infeld theory has received renewed attention since it turns out to play an important role in string theory.
-It arises naturally in open superstrings and in D-branes \cite{leigh}.
-The low energy effective action for an open superstring in loop calculations lead to Born-Infeld type actions \cite{frad}.
-It has also been observed that the Born-Infeld action arises as an effective action governing the dynamics of vector-fields on D-branes \cite{tsey1}.
-For a review of aspects of Born-Infeld theory in string theory see Gibbons \cite{gib1} and Tseytlin \cite{tsey2}.
+In Maxwell's theory of electrodynamics, the value of the electric field diverges at the origin where the electric charge is located.
+In 1930, in order to cure these divergences, Born and Infeld develop a electrodynamic theory where the electric field is finite and its total energy is also finite \cite{born}.
+In Born-Infeld electrodynamics, the electric field of a point charge is given by, $E = \frac{ Q}{ \sqrt{ r^4 + \frac{ Q^2}{\beta^2}}}$ where $\beta$ is known as the Born-Infeld parameter.
+Recently, the Born-Infeld theory has gained attention since its relation to string/M-theory which is a candidate for quantum gravity.
+Born-Infeld theory arises naturally in open superstrings and D-branes \cite{leigh}.
+Also, the Born-Infeld action coupled to a dilaton and an axion field is related to the action with an open superstring and abelian gauge field theory \cite{frad} \cite{mat} \cite{beg}.
+In addition, the Born-Infeld action arises in the effective action derscribing the dynamics of vector fields on D-branes \cite{tsey1}.
+Born-Infeld theory and its relation to string theory has been reviewed in \cite{gib1} and \cite{tsey2}.